History of the Puritans under King Charles I: The Independents Controversy, 1644

 The Independents were the party most committed to experimental predestinarianism, the position that one can have assurance of election in this life.
 Experimental predestinarians tended to undergo dramatic conversion experiences.
 With the rise of experimental predestinarianism, there was a concomitant call among some of the godly for gathered churches.
 Unlike the Church of England – which theoretically encompassed everybody in England – a gathered church was made up only of those who had undergone a conversion experience.
 Following the suppression of Separatism in the late Elizabethan period, calls for gathered churches could only be whispered about.
 However, the social process of separating "the godly" from the rest of the congregation continued throughout the early seventeenth century.

 When the Puritans in New England set up their own congregations, in order to be admitted to the church, one had to be examined by the elders of the church, and then make a public profession of faith before the assembled congregation before being admitted to membership.
 The Independents supported the New England way and argued for its adoption in England.
 The result would be a situation where not all English people would be members of the church, but only those who had undergone a conversion experience and made a public confession of faith.
 Under these circumstances, one of the major reasons why the Independents favored congregational polity was that they argued that only other godly members of the congregation could identify who else was elect.
-The Independents condemned the suppression of the Separatists – why should the state be used to suppress the godly?
+The Independents condemned the suppression of the Separatists – on the basis that the state should not suppress the godly.
 They accused the Presbyterian party of wanting to continue the barbarous, "popish" persecutions of the Laudian bishops.
 For the first time, the Independents began to advocate a theory of religious liberty.
 Since they saw only a small minority of the community as actually "saved", they argued that it made no sense to have a uniform national church.
 Rather, each gathered church should be free to organize itself as it saw fit.
-They were therefore opposed not only to the Book of Common Prayer, but also to any attempt to reform the liturgy – they argued that in fact there shouldn't be any national liturgy at all, but that each minister and each congregation should be free to worship God in the way they saw fit.
+They were therefore opposed not only to the Book of Common Prayer, but also to any attempt to reform the liturgy – they argued that in fact there should not be a national liturgy, but that each minister and each congregation should be free to worship God in the way they saw fit.